Public Education Grant (PEG) FAQ

 14. Is a fifth grader eligible to request a transfer if the middle school he/she will attend as a sixth grader is on the 2022–23 PEG List?

-Only if the campus received an F rating in both the Student Achievement and the School Progress domains and is on the PEG List.
+Only if the campus received an F rating in both the Student Achievement and the School Progress domains in 2019 and is on the PEG List.
 District ratings are not considered.

 16. Does the ability to transfer last the duration of the 2022–23 school year?